kuyatechie/robottest_templates/README.md

 # robottest_templates
-A collection of robottest templates for API testing
+A collection of robottest templates for application testing